adam-maj/robotics/README.md

 Our approach to robotic control has gone through 3 major shifts over the past 3 decades:

 1. **Classical Control** - We initially tried to manually design robotic control policies with our own manually programmed physics models, resembling early efforts in deep learning to accomplish manual feature engineering.
-2. **Deep Reinforcement Learning** - Driven by progress in deep reinforcement learning in the 2010s after AI systems got good at games like Atari, Go, and Dota, reinforcement learning algorithms were successfully applied to learn robotic control policies, especially in simulation.
+2. **Deep Reinforcement Learning** - Driven by progress in deep reinforcement learning in the 2010s after AI systems became adept at games like Atari, Go, and Dota, reinforcement learning algorithms were successfully applied to learn robotic control policies, especially in simulation.
 3. **Robotic Transformers** - Driven by recent progress in generative models, transformers trained on internet scale data have now been successfully re-purposed for robotics.

 Let's take a look at these major transitions, along with the other important breakthroughs in robotic control that have gotten us to current capabilities.